grimme-lab/xtb_docs/source/optimization.rst

 	   *** GEOMETRY OPTIMIZATION CONVERGED AFTER 6 ITERATIONS ***

 Afterwards, a final singlepoint calculation is performed (including a property printout).
-The total energy and the file in which the optimized coordinates are written are printed at the end of the output:
+The total energy and the name of the file containing the optimized coordinates are printed at the end of the output:

 .. code:: bash